Underwater domain awareness: Acoustic capacity and capability building

-The US needed data to overcome the tropical littoral challenges in the SCS, so the entire experiment was funded by the Office of Naval Research (ONR) but lead by the Academia to camouflage the strategic intent.
+The US needed data to overcome the tropical littoral challenges in the SCS, so the entire experiment was funded by the Office of Naval Research (ONR) but led by the Academia to camouflage the strategic intent.
 ASIAEX was only the beginning, and the US government routinely undertook acoustic data collection post that by streaming acoustic arrays and deploying underwater drones in the SCS.
 The Chinese realized and accepted their limitation of undertaking such large scale SWAM experiments so participated with the Americans to learn.
 They followed it up with massive drive culminating in the Underwater Great Wall project.
 In Dec 2016 the Chinese seized a US underwater drone deployed from USNS Bowditch.
 The incident was an official declaration by the Chinese that they are now confident of taking forward their own acoustic development program.
 The Malaysia Airlines Flight 370 accident and the subsequent search operation was another geopolitical exercise to corner China and its acoustic capability and capacity development initiative by the west.
 Malaysia Airlines Flight 370 had more than 90% Chinese passengers and China was very keen to lead the search operation in the IOR, but the role was assigned to Australia, which possibly had no direct stake in the event.
 The massive acoustic capacity and capability development that happened during the three-year search operations with global funding was denied to China.
 Acoustic capacity and capability development in the tropical littoral can only happen with massive SWAM experimental initiatives.
 These are extremely resource intensive and need to be funded at a different scale and also supported with cutting-edge technology support both for hardware and software.
 The pooling of resources and synergizing of effort is inescapable both at the national and regional level.